Friday, January 31, 2025

-However, since 2020, there has been an increase in rural net migration rates.
+However, since 2020, rural net migration rates have increased.
 The 2023 USDA Economic Research Report, “Rural America at a Glance,” discusses how more than 480 rural counties saw a growth rate of two percent or more.
 Typically, these counties were near large metropolitan areas such as the southern Appalachians and Ozarks, the northern Great Lakes, and the Rocky Mountains.
 Population migration to these recreation and retirement destinations is often referred to as “amenity migration.”

 One reason for the major shift in migration patterns was fear of exposure to COVID-19.
-During the beginning of the pandemic, the USDA Economic Research Service reported that the presence of COVID-19 cases was higher in metropolitan areas until October 2021.
-This likely caused urban residents to seek shelter in rural areas.
+Early in the pandemic, the USDA Economic Research Service reported that the presence of COVID-19 cases was higher in metropolitan areas until October 2021.
+This likely caused urban residents to seek shelter in rural places.
 However, soon after, nonmetropolitan areas started to experience a greater prevalence of cumulative COVID-19 cases than metropolitan areas.

-Another reason for the major shift in migration patterns was an increase in remote job opportunities.
-The U.S. Bureau of Labor Statistics states telework increased among all industries between 2019 and 2021.
+Another reason for the big shift in migration patterns was an increase in remote job opportunities.
+The U.S. Bureau of Labor Statistics indicates that telework increased among all industries between 2019 and 2021.
 When social distancing policies were removed in 2022, remote work participation fell slightly but was still higher in most industries compared to participation in 2019.
-“Rural America at a Glance” describes how remote jobs have provided the working-age population with more flexibility and locational freedom.
-In addition to attracting new residents, there have been changes to encourage people to stay within these rural areas.
+“Rural America at a Glance describes how remote jobs have provided the working-age population with more flexibility and locational freedom.
+In addition to attracting new residents, employment opportunities have encouraged people to stay within these rural areas.
 In 2022, rural America reached record-low unemployment rates.
-Federal legislation, notably the Inflation Reduction Act of 2022, provided new job opportunities for rural Americans in the clean energy industry.
+Federal legislation, notably the Inflation Reduction Act of 2022, provided new jobs for rural Americans in the clean energy industry.

-Although rural America has been slowly growing its population, there are still problems that need to be addressed to help provide for both current and future rural Americans.
+Although rural America has been slowly growing its population, both current and future rural Americans are still facing problems.
 For example, “Rural America at a Glance” reports that housing insecurity remains a persistent issue for low-income nonmetropolitan renters, particularly among Hispanic and American Indian or Alaska Natives.
 Also, high poverty rates have been an ongoing problem for particular rural counties.
-However, there has been a downward trend in poverty over the past fifteen years.
+Generally, though, poverty has been on a downward trend over the past fifteen years.

 Rural America has seen an increase in population after losing a decade of negative and near-zero rural net migration rate.
 Despite this growth, there are still issues persisting in these areas.
 If rural America hopes to accommodate these future populations, there needs to be an emphasis on helping to increase resources and opportunities.

-For more articles on rural population loss, see Aging and population loss in small-town Pennsylvania and California rural schools facing teacher shortages.
+For more articles on rural population loss and its consequences, see Aging and population loss in small-town Pennsylvania and California rural schools facing teacher shortages.

 This makes me think about the article "When COVID hit, a Colorado county kicked out second-home owners.
 They hit back."
 If population growth is in part coming from COVID and remote working, how can we balance encouraging population growth with the possible dangers of gentrification in rural areas?